GBTT

 The Career Politician Pipeline

-A common path to Parliament is still: university, political research job or SPAD role, safe seat.
-89 MPs (13.7%) came from politics and lobbying backgrounds — the second-largest category after Business & Finance.
+A common path to Parliament is still: university, political research job or SPAD role, safe seat. came from politics and lobbying backgrounds — the second-largest category after Business & Finance.

 Where Are The Builders?